-This fifth letter contains the descriptions of the symposia and the way to present your works for podium presentations and posters.
+This fourth letter contains the descriptions of the symposia and the way to present your works.
 Remember, the deadline is January 16th 2013.
-It is very important for us to have them in order to prepare the program of the event and make easier the procedures concerning your travel.
+It is very important to have them in order to prepare the program of the event and make easier the procedures concerning your travel.